laurelch/laurelch/README.md

 - 🏙️ I'm currently learning front-end engineering as a **programmer**.

-- 🎨 I enjoy digital content creations as an **art lover**.
+- 🎨 I enjoy drawing and digital content creations as an **art lover**.

 - 🌲 I care for well-being of nature, human, and women.

 - 🍉 I wish to create virtual environment that heals and empowers.

-- 👯 I’m looking to collaborate on projects that use art and tech to help people live a better life.
+- 👯 I’m looking to collaborate on projects that use art and tech to help people live stronger.

-- ⚡ Fun fact: I learn and speak 5 languages (English, Chinese, Japanese, Thai, Korean)
+- ⚡ Fun fact: I learn and speak 6 languages (English, Chinese, Japanese, French, Thai, Korean)

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/laurelch/)